Cataract (beam engine): Synchronisation

 One advantage of the independent and open loop nature of the cataract's control was that two engines could be adjusted to run in synchronisation, but in antiphase.
 With pumping engines, this gave a more even output to their pumping.

 Centrifugal governor

-Although the centrifugal governor was already known from its use for water- and windmills, it was not until 1788 when Watt was the first to apply it to a steam engine.
-This was the 'Lap Engine', an early rotative engine now preserved in the Science Museum, London.

 With a rotative engine, it was necessary to control the rate at which an engine moved throughout its stroke, not merely to vary the timing between strokes.
-This required the use of a throttle valve in the steam supply, controlled by the governor.
-As the load on mill engines and similar uses could vary, closed-loop control such as the engine speed-based centrifugal governor was also needed.
-The cataract was thus not used on rotative engines, not even where single-acting Cornish winding engines were still used in Cornwall.
+This required the use of a throttle valve in the steam supply.
+As the load on engines uses could vary, closed-loop control such as the engine speed-based centrifugal governor was also needed.
+The cataract was thus not used on rotative engines.

 Cornish engines were not amenable to control by a throttle valve, as their operating cycle depended on the condensation time more than a throttled steam supply.
 Non-rotative beam engines also had no easy means to drive a centrifugal governor.
 For these reasons the cataract remained in service for as long as the Cornish engine did.